w4111/hw3-f24/README.md

 * Value: 3.75% of your grade

+* Edit Log: Change question 2.4 from 3NF to BCNF

 In this assignment it's time to get real!
 You'll first flex your SQL muscles and perform analyses similar to HW2's by writing SQL and reflecting on the experience.
 You will then perform some normalization.

 # TODO